1. Home

 06.

-Tips To Help Boost Home Energy Efficiency During Fall
+Tips To Help Boost Home Energy Efficiency Year Round

 As the temperatures start to dip, it’s important to change your thermostat settings from cooling to heating.
-Not only will this save you money on your energy bill, but it will help to extend the life of your heating, ventilation, and air conditioning (HVAC) system.
+This will cut your energy bill and help extend the life of your HVAC system.

-According to the U.S. Department of Energy, you can save up to 10% a year on your heating and cooling costs by turning your thermostat back 7°-10°F for 8 hours a day from its normal setting.
+According to the U.S. Department of Energy, you can save up to 10% a year on your heating and cooling costs by turning your thermostat back 7°-10°F from its normal setting for 8 hours a day.

 During winter months, the recommended thermostat settings for heating season are as follows: